What causes and maintains diet culture?

 Do they have any deliberately avoided foods?

-Using your list of rules and avoided foods.
-Cut these up into individual papers and fold to place in a jar.
+Using your list of rules and avoided foods, cut these up into individual pieces of paper and fold to place in a jar.

-Choose one or more out the jar to challenge each week.
+Choose one or more out of the jar to challenge each week.

-You can challenge that rule as frequent as food daily or as little as once in the week.
+You can challenge that rule as frequently as daily or as little as once in the week.

 Is it based on evidence and a credible source?